How to Stop Feeling and Believing That You're Not Good Enough

 Recognize that this voice is one part— not all— of you.

 Once you've recognized that you have this belief operating below the surface that tells you you're not good enough, the most important thing is to remember that this is just one part of you that has this belief.
-It's the same as saying that you're thinking thoughts that come from your mind but you yourself are not your mind.
 What's happening is that you've attached a certain meaning and belief to things that have happened in your life and now these thoughts and emotions associated with those events bring this belief to life again and again for you.
-You can notice that your mind will sometimes think you're not good enough or not worthy AND SIMULTANEOUSLY notice that this is just one part of you that thinks that.
+You can notice that your mind will sometimes think you're not good enough or not worthy and simultaneously recognize that this is just one part of you that thinks that.
 If you asked another part of you that did well in school and that was praised kindly and compassionately by others, it might think otherwise, right?

 Practice self-compassion.